kalleandreasson/scAIentific/README.md

 - **Article Upload**: Users can import up to 250 scientific texts into the AI engine.
 - **Research Summary**: Generates a summary of the submitted texts/reports.

-## Learning Objectives

-- Explore new technologies such as C# for backend development and Blazor for frontend development.
-- Enhance team knowledge in both backend and frontend development using modern, efficient platforms.

 ## Technical Stack

 - **Frontend**: Blazor